leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 However, if you don't give any entity in the utterance, Leon will reply with a sentence that does not include the entity.
 Which is pretty normal right?

 Also, have you noticed the new variables feature here?
-You can now specify some variables in your NLU configuration to avoid repetitions.
+You can now specify some variables in your skill configuration to avoid repetitions.

 After Leon tells you about his favorite color, you can ask why he likes this color.
 Then as there is a "why" action within this skill, thanks to the context, Leon will understand that you are asking why he likes these colors and not let's say...
 Why he likes to eat chocolate...
 Once again, context here is really helpful.
 It gives the possibility to create such dialogs.

 In our color global entity file, you can see that we can hold some custom data.
 In our case the hexadecimal code for each colors.
-In that way, you can reuse these data within your NLU configuration by using the following format: `{{ color.hexa }}`.
+In that way, you can reuse these data within your skill configuration by using the following format: `{{ color.hexa }}`.
 This very handy and you can think of any kind of data here.
 Remember, imagination is the only limit!

 #### Logic Type